Tabley Book Collection

 The collection contains items ranging from the late 15th to the early 20th centuries, with the majority dating from the 17th and 18th centuries.
 They cover a wide variety of subjects: art, English and foreign literature, the classics, history, law, politics, religion, natural history and travel.
 Miscellaneous material includes scrap-books and sketch-books.
 Many works are finely illustrated and some have attractive bindings.

 - An incunable, Jacobus Philippus de Bergamo's Supplementum chronicarum (Venice,1486);

 - An (incomplete) Second Folio of Shakespeare (1632);

 - Three copies of Sir Peter Leycester’s Historical Antiquities (1673);

 - A full twenty-four-volume set of Shaw and Nodder’s Vivarium Naturæ: or the Naturalist’s Miscellany (1790–1813), copiously illustrated with hand-coloured engravings.

 Several of the earlier items carry annotations by Sir Peter Leycester.

-Of the 5,000 items in the collection, approximately 460 are located at the JRULM (Deansgate) and have been fully catalogued.
-The rest of the collection remains at Tabley House and will be catalogued in the future.
+Of the 5,000 items in the collection, approximately 700 are located at the John Rylands Library and have been fully catalogued.
+The rest of the collection remains at Tabley House.